One of the most common questions novice writers ask is: “How do I know if I should be writing novels or screenplays?”

 Ask successful authors and screenwriters, and most will tell you stories that prove that there’s nothing outright special about them compared to you.
 It’s often about having the right story at the right time and the right place — whether it be in novel or screenplay format.

-We must also consider the secondary interpretation of this question — that it is less about the money and career, and more about choosing the correct platform for the type of stories you want to tell.
+We must also consider the secondary interpretation of this question — that it is less about the money and career, and more about choosing the right platform for the type of stories you want to tell.

 Here is a general breakdown of what struggles and obstacles writers face, both as a novelist and as a screenwriter, followed by some reasoning why one path might be easier or harder than the other.
 We’ll also showcase the differences between the two platforms and how those stories are told.